amy941/Google_Advanced_Module-4_Statistics/README.md

      ```
      ![describe()](https://github.com/user-attachments/assets/9b3dcf70-2f0c-41a5-9a3a-80af6de01a19)

-     ✍ shows mean, min/max, interquartile, etc.
+     ✍ *.describe()* generates the table with basic descriptive stats: mean, std deviation, min/max, interquartile, etc.

      ```python
      taxi_data.groupby('payment_type')['fare_amount'].mean()
      ```
-     ✍ Use groupby funct. for payment_type (credit card, cash,...) and fare_amount(price), then calc. average fare amount for each group of payment types.
+     ✍ Use *.groupby()* to compute the mean value of fare_amount(price) for each group of payment_type (credit card, cash,...) in the sample data, then calc. average fare amount for each group of payment types.

      ![avg mean](https://github.com/user-attachments/assets/1c9d15bb-1da5-43a8-816d-22337b4468da)

+     ✍ *(1: Credit card, 2: Cash, 3: No charge, 4: Dispute, 5: Unknown)*

-     ✍ Payment_type:* 1-Credit card, 2-Cash. **The table shows credit card users tend to pay more than cash users**, 13.4$ and 12.2$, respectively.
+  Payment_type: 1-Credit card and 2-Cash. **The table shows credit card users tend to pay more than cash users**, $13.4 and $12.2, respectively.

   **2) Conduct Hypothesis test and A/B test:**